Advertisement

 8. Etihad Stadium (Manchester, England)

-Home to Manchester City, the Etihad Stadium is one of the most modern and well-facilitated stadiums in the United Kingdom and the world.
-Having evolved over the years owing to constant upkeep and renovations, the stadium has seen its home team lift numerous titles including its four Premier League title wins in a row and perhaps the most important moment in Manchester City, Sergio Aguero’s winner against QPR in 2012 in the dying minutes to win the Cityzens the League title.
+Home to Premier League heavyweights Manchester City, the Etihad Stadium is one of the most modern and well-facilitated stadiums in the United Kingdom and the world.
+Having evolved over the years owing to constant upkeep and renovations, the stadium has seen its home team lift numerous titles, including its four Premier League title wins in a row and showcased the fans several domestic titles and a table in the 2022-23 season.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |